Ivan-Tang-3D/Any2Point/README.md

 # Any2Point: Empowering Any-modality Large Models for Efficient 3D Understanding
 Official implementation of ['Any2Point: Empowering Any-modality Large Models for Efficient 3D Understanding'](https://arxiv.org/pdf/2404.07989.pdf).

+**[2023.5] We release ICCV2023 ['ViewRefer3D'](https://arxiv.org/pdf/2303.16894.pdf), a multi-view framework for 3D visual grounding exploring how to grasp the view knowledge from both text and 3D modalities.**

 **[2023.9] We release AAAI2024 ['Point-PEFT'](https://arxiv.org/abs/2310.03059), adapting 3D pre-trained Models with 1% parameters to downstream tasks .**

 <p align="center">                                                                                                                                          <img src="Teaser_any.png"/ width="70%"> <br>